Adventure riders face one of the most difficult questions – which motorcycle do I buy?

 Choose a machine that can be easily fitted with crash protection.
 Whether you’re riding on- or off-road for a long period, chances are you’ll go down at some point, and engine bars and bash plates save a lot of heartache.

 If you’re going the distance in a relatively short time, it’s great not having to adjust and lube a chain or find a replacement en route.
-The 800 Explorer’s power is transmitted to the rear wheel through a low-maintenance final shaft drive while the 1200 is the most powerful shaft-driven engine in its class.
+The 1200 Explorer’s power is transmitted to the rear wheel through a low-maintenance final shaft drive and it’s also the most powerful shaft-driven engine in its class.

 As a rule, crash or drop damage is what keeps riders most busy rather than mechanical failures, but a touch of vehicle sympathy and attention to the environment you’re riding in can reduce the risk.
 There was a time when we advocated avoiding complicated electronic wizardry and we even declined ABS on our machines, but the new Triumphs have changed the game with adaptable rider modes and cruise control.